jacobl3371/sep11-freedom-project/blog/entry03.md

 const welcomeMessage = req.t("hello");
 ```

-For simplicity I coded the html directly in my Javascript-express file, but I must learn a templating language to connect an html file with my content, css, and frontend user-interactivity Javascript once I have my site hosted in which it will have connection to the internet and dynamically updated ip-addreses (meaning I have to change the code to not hard code it but use the req.ip object-property) instead of being hosted locally on my computer or on the cs50 github IDE port.
+For simplicity I coded the html directly in my Javascript-express file, but I must learn a templating language to connect an html file with my content, css, and frontend user-interactivity Javascript once I have my site hosted in which it will have connection to the internet and dynamically updated ip-addresses (meaning I have to change the code to not hard code it but use the req.ip object-property) instead of being hosted locally on my computer or on the cs50 github IDE port.

 Since I am building the application locally using vs code and uploading a compressed .zip file of my tool folder to my IDE which I then unzip after deleting the previous directory, the port that the application listens to must be declared at the very end of the file.